 • 9 out of 11 of the risks exceeded risk appetite during quarter 4.

-The table below provides a summary of the changes to each of the risks held on the BAF/CRR over the year April 2018 to March 2019.
+Northumbertand to the and wear The table below provides a summary of the changes to each of the risks held on the BAF/CRR over the year April 2018 to March 2019.